rocktronica/OneFileCMS/readme.markdown

 ### Where's the WYSIWYG?
 What about syntax highlighting?

-WYSWIWYG editors have been requested, but probably won’t ever come standard, as they’d bloat the system out and/or make it more than one file, sort of defeating the point of OneFileCMS.
+WYSWIWYG editors have been requested, but probably won’t become standard, as they’d bloat the system out and/or make it more than one file, sort of defeating the point of OneFileCMS.
 Plus, if you’re working in PHP or non-HTML code, they're generally more of a hindrance than anything else.

 Just because I don't want to do it, though, doesn't mean it's impossible.
-Look for the second instance of this line:
+Look for the Edit_Page() function.

-    // EDIT

-This is the edit page code.
 Its textarea can be modified to work with whatever editor you like.

 ### I found something that could be better.
 Can I suggest it to you?

 Yes, of course, you can!

-I may not have the bandwidth to implement every feature, but I'll do what I can.
+I may not have the time/bandwidthinclination to implement every feature, but I'll do what I can.
 If it's urgent, contact me.

 Otherwise, try [forking the file and submitting your changes to me](https://github.com/blog/844-forking-with-the-edit-button).

 Everything's welcome!

 ### This is basically just a file manager with a text editor.
-Why is it being called a Content Management System?
+Why is it being a Content Management System?

-Because "OneFileFileManagerTextEditor" just doesn't have the same ring to it...
+Well, because "OneFileFileManagerTextEditor" just doesn't have the same ring to it...

 ### Multi-Language Support?